 - Super 2000-Rally cars conforming to the 2013 Appendix J, Art.
-254 A - Super 2000-Rally cars conforming to the 2013 Appendix J, Art.
-255A, fitted with a restrictor complying with Art.
-255A-5.1.1-b except for the following points: - a) The maximum internal diameter of the restrictor is 28 mm, b) The external diameter of the restrictor at its narrowest point must be less than 34 mm.
+254 A a) The maximum internal diameter of the restrictor is 28 mm, b) The external diameter of the restrictor at its narrowest point must be less than 34 mm.
 The diameter must be maintained over a distance of 5 mm to each side of the narrowest point.